Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Not adjusting after rainfall

-Creating a Simple Maintenance Routine
+A Simple Maintenance Routine

-- Testing water balance
+- Test water balance

-- Adjusting pH if required
+- Adjust pH if required

-- Checking chlorine levels
+- Check chlorine levels

-- Brushing pool surfaces
+- Brush pool surfaces

-- Emptying skimmer baskets
+- Empty skimmer baskets

 Getting the Right Advice for Your Pool